scrapy-plugins/scrapy-playwright/README.md

 ### `PLAYWRIGHT_DEFAULT_NAVIGATION_TIMEOUT`
 Type `Optional[float]`, default `None`

-Timeout to be used when requesting pages by Playwright.
-If `None` or unset, the default value will be used (30000 ms at the time of writing this).
+Timeout to be used when requesting pages by Playwright, in milliseconds.
+If `None` or unset, the default value will be used (30000 ms at the time of writing).
 See the docs for [BrowserContext.set_default_navigation_timeout](https://playwright.dev/python/docs/api/class-browsercontext#browser-context-set-default-navigation-timeout).

 ```python